51Degrees/specifications/pipeline-specification/part2/features/caching.md

 flowData.Add(engineDataKey, result);
 ```

-Warning - don't take the pseudo-code above as a template.
+Warning - don't take the pseudocode above as a template.
 Real production code
 is likely to vary significantly from this in order to account for concurrency
 concerns, error handling, other features, etc.